 Looking to parents for competent guidance and role-modeling, children who have no decent role model figures to emulate at home tend to look around the world and decide who seems to be the most powerful and in-control person they know.
 Then, survival instincts set in; the psychologically damaged, possibly physically traumatized, and emotionally stunted youth in full-on “Fight or Flight” mode either tends to become a follower, a conformer, a rebel, a runner, or patterns himself or herself after whatever person he or she perceives is the strongest and most successful ones.

-The advice you give to a teenager with Oppositional Defiant Disorder should be no different than moral lessons you read in story books to help teach toddlers proper socialization.
-If you were raised by a narcissistic family unit, chances are no matter how much you love your children you are going to make some fundamental logical mistakes when raising children.
+The advice you give to a teenager with Oppositional Defiant Disorder should be no different than moral lessons you read in storybooks to help teach toddlers proper socialization.
+If you were raised by a narcissistic family unit, the chances are that no matter how much you love your children you are going to make some fundamental logical mistakes when raising children.

 Reaching out to local professionals in your region or area who are experts at dealing with kids and parents who could equally be accused of having ODD in a negative manner should seriously be on the agenda for an otherwise fundamentally loving parent who themselves has too many personal issues to be able to parent or co-parent a willful child effectively.
 Don’t go too deep into being overly critical of yourself, either.
 Making sure both you and your child learn how to successfully interact as family members is the gift God (or whatever you claim as a higher power) gave you when you and a romantic partner got pregnant.

 If you are a teenager or twenty-something who is in a process of healing from toxic parents, stay strong but understand that the “rose-colored glasses” people who are age contemporaries wear color their perspective.
 Be extremely careful about people you chose as role models as well as who you tend to spend the most time with in general.